xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/stubs.md

 Stubs are hand-made replacements of real application services ("manual" or "lazy" [mocks](mocks.md)).

-Guicey provides `StubsHook` for overriding guice beans with stub implementations.
+Guicey provides `StubsHook` for overriding Guice beans with stub implementations.

 !!! warning
     Stubs will not work for HK2 beans